-The system is depicted in section 10.x.x.x.x.
+The system is depicted in section 10.2.2.4.1.
 In case of OTA EVM type of measurements, NF to FF transform is not needed.
 EVM is measured in Near Field for the declared directions.

 10.2.5.4.2 Test method limitations and scope